 Walking Clean:

-No Promises: (from comments on 90.3 WXLV FM)"So if you've ever gotten back together with an ex you don't need me to tell you it almost never works out.
+"If you've ever gotten back together with an ex you don't need me to tell you it almost never works out.
 In fact, maybe you even knew it was going to be a disaster from the start but you couldn't help yourself.
 All bets are off and nothing is guaranteed, no one makes any promises, and maybe no one deserves them either.
-I think these types of things are like thunderstorms; you see them coming in the distance and when they catch up to you there's nothing you can do, just take cover and wait for it to pass."
+I think these types of things are like thunderstorms; you see them coming in the distance, they catch up to you and there's nothing you can do but take cover and wait for it to pass."

 Crazy Girl: